GioF71/java-playground/README.md

 ## Usage

-These are mainly Junit.
-Execute by running
+Because these are currently all Junits, we can execute by running the following:

 ```code
 mvn clean compile test